vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Dynastic capitals of Mekalā and Daks.iṇa Kosala

-to be ascribed to Bharatabala’s son S¯urabala, as a comparison with the latter’s ‘Malhar ´ Plates’ (JESI III, 183–193) suggests.
+to be ascribed to Bharatabala’s son Sūrabala, as a comparison with the latter’s ‘Malhar ´ Plates’ (JESI III, 183–193) suggests.
 A third, incomplete inscription in nail-headed characters, is reported by K.d.
 Bajpai 1977-78, 433–37.
-It concerns the second of three plates, found in B¯urhīkhar (near Malhar).
+It concerns the second of three plates, found in Būrhīkhar (near Malhar).
 It contains a prose passage, followed by two verses in praise of King Nāgabala and one incomplete verse referring to his Queen Indrabhat.t.ārikā.